douglas-controlid/sample-api-js/README.md

 # sample-api-js
-A sample using JavaScript, JQuery and Ajax to communicating access devices API
+A sample using JavaScript, JQuery and AJAX to communicating access devices API